awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates\.
 You can separate out these common components and create dedicated templates for them\.
 That way, you can mix and match different templates but use nested stacks to create a single, unified stack\.
 Nested stacks are stacks that create other stacks\.
 To create nested stacks, use the [AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) resource in your template to reference other templates\.

 For example, assume that you have a load balancer configuration that you use for most of your stacks\.
 Instead of copying and pasting the same configurations into your templates, you can create a dedicated template for the load balancer\.
 Then, you just use the [AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) resource to reference that template from within other templates\.
 If the load balancer template is updated, any stack that is referencing it will use the updated load balancer \(only after you update the stack\)\.
 In addition to simplifying updates, this approach lets you use exports to create and maintain components that you might not be necessarily familiar with\.
 All you need to do is reference their templates\.

-## Do not embed credentials in your templates<a name="creds"></a>

-Rather than embedding sensitive information in your AWS CloudFormation templates, we recommend you use *dynamic references* in your stack template\.

-Dynamic references provide a compact, powerful way for you to reference external values that are stored and managed in other services, such as the AWS Systems Manager Parameter Store or AWS Secrets Manager\.
-When you use a dynamic reference, CloudFormation retrieves the value of the specified reference when necessary during stack and change set operations, and passes the value to the appropriate resource\.
-However, CloudFormation never stores the actual reference value\.
-For more information, see [Using dynamic references to specify template values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html)\.

-[AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) helps you to securely encrypt, store, and retrieve credentials for your databases and other services\.
-The [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) provides secure, hierarchical storage for configuration data management\.

-For more information on defining template parameters, see [Parameters](parameters-section-structure.md)\.

 ## Use AWS\-specific parameter types<a name="parmtypes"></a>